brikrey67/rails-views/readme.md

 ## Set-up (5 min)

 The starter code for this lesson is where we left off after the Models and Migrations class for our Tunr application.
-We should already have all the Active Record components completed, so no need to worry about changing the database moving forward.

-Or, if you want to start fresh from a working solution, feel free to begin by cloning down the below repo and running the necessary setup.
+We should all start fresh from a working solution.
+To begin clone down the below repo and run the necessary setup.

 **Note**: If you have trouble setting up, please "#SlackTheBack"